CENG502-Projects/CENG502-Spring2022/Project_Bostanci_Kaya/Readme.md

 # 4. Conclusion

-@TODO: Discuss the paper in relation to the results in the paper and your results.
+ - All experiments in the paper could not be covered.
+ - Obtained rewards per episode during the training iterations not given in the paper but in our results it fluctuates
+  - Unlike the continuous environments, in discrete environment eigen- decompositions are not very problematic because the number of states are not too many.
+  - Reduced dimension for the Laplacian eigenvectors is chosen as 10 but any detail was not given for this trade off in the paper.

 # 5. References

 <a id="1">[1]</a>
-Wang K. et. al (2021).
-Towards Better Laplacian Representation in Reinforcement Learning with Generalized Graph Drawing ([pdf](https://arxiv.org/pdf/2107.05545.pdf)), ICML2021.
+Wang K. et. al (2021), Towards Better Laplacian Representation in Reinforcement Learning with Generalized Graph Drawing ([pdf](https://arxiv.org/pdf/2107.05545.pdf)), ICML2021.

 <a id="2">[2]</a>
-Wu Y. et. al (2019).
-The Laplacian in RL: Learning Representations with Efficient Approximations ([pdf](https://arxiv.org/pdf/1810.04586.pdf)), ICLR2019.
+Wu Y. et. al (2019), The Laplacian in RL: Learning Representations with Efficient Approximations ([pdf](https://arxiv.org/pdf/1810.04586.pdf)), ICLR2019.

 <a id="3">[3]</a>
-Chevalier-Boisvert et. al (2018).
-TMinimalistic Gridworld Environment for OpenAI Gym ([github](https://github.com/Farama-Foundation/gym-minigrid)).
+Chevalier-Boisvert et. al (2018),  Minimalistic Gridworld Environment for OpenAI Gym ([github](https://github.com/Farama-Foundation/gym-minigrid)).

+<a id="4">[4]</a>
+Wu Y. (2021), Learning Laplacian Representations in Reinforcement Learning ([github](https://github.com/yifan12wu/rl-laplacian)).

 # 6. Acknowledgements

 Thanks to Kaixin Wang for his precious help!

 # Contact

-Github:

 Safa Mesut Bostancı: [Github](https://github.com/smbostanci)